MillionConcepts/ahfe/README.md

 * Designed for maximum compatibility with existing workflows for NSSDC data.
 * This set includes data from the NSSDC and Nagihara sets.
 * numbers are standardized to a format equivalent to the NSSDC set.
 This is a direct decimal representation of IBM 1130 binary floating-point format: signed numbers in exponential representation with eight digits of mantissa and two digits of exponent.
 However, since the Nagihara data give time to millisecond precision, rather than the second precision given in the NSSDC data (it is the maximum precision permitted by mission epoch time represented with an eight-digit mantissa), we print their time fields with eleven digits of mantissa.
+Also note that the Nagihara data give temperature to millikelvin precision, rather than the microkelvin precision given by the NSSDC sets; however, this additional precision in the NSSDC sets is certainly spurious.
 * Places Nagihara sets in files by mission and year, leaving them separate from one another and the NSSDC sets.
 * It includes flags for erroneous and missing points (see bitmask description below).
 These are included in a new column named 'flags'.
 * orders all points by time, correcting inversions and displacements that occur in several source files.